SwedbankPay/developer.swedbankpay.com/payments/vipps/redirect.md

 {% include alert-development-section.md %}

->Vipps is a two-phase payment instrument supported by the major norwegian banks.
+{% include jumbotron.html body="**Vipps Payments** is a two-phase
- In the redirect to Swedbank Pay Payments scenario,  Swedbank Pay receives a mobile number (MSISDN) from the payer through Swedbank Pay Payments.
- Swedbank Pay performs a payment that the payer must confirm through the Vipps mobile app.
+payment instrument supported by the major norwegian banks.
+In the redirect to scenario, Swedbank Pay receives a mobile number (msisdn) from the payer through Swedbank Pay Payments.
+Swedbank Pay performs a payment that the payer must confirm through the Vipps mobile app." %}

 ## Introduction